pritamdash99/NewsApp/README.md

 # NewsApp
 A news recieving iOS App
 This app consists of a tableView Cell which is pretty verbose but all it has 3 tableviewCell subviews for 2 lables and a image.
 There is a viewModel which holds the imageView data and url.
-We cache it once it is downloaded so that no redownloading happnes when we scroll up and down.
+We cache it once it is downloaded so that no redownloading happnes when we scroll up and down, it uses the cached version.
+There is an api caller which is a singleton with a single url and request with a single network call to fetch top headlines in the United States.

 Adding a demo for the app